Gertm/hardsub/README.md

 The defaults are set to my own use case.
 Nearly everything is configurable, so it shouldn't be hard to customize this to your needs.

+I use this software several times a week, without problems.
+It does what it needs to do because I have a very specific use case.
+So this might not fit your specific problem. _You are welcome to make a pull request_ or even fork the project.

 ## Work in progress
 This is very much a hobby project to scratch an itch.
 Contributions and suggestions are welcome, feel free to open an issue.
 I do not pretend this is the best Go code ever written.
 The code was written to automate something boring.
 It could use some cleaning up, which I'm slowly doing.
+Some of the code is still very much not cleaned up. (especially main.go) _You are welcome to help out_.
+This project is "done" for me.
+Which means I don't need any more features or nicer CLI output.
+It does the job and I'm happy with it.

 ## Requirements
 You need ffmpeg, ffprobe and mkvtoolnix cli programs installed and on your $PATH.